gamma-opt/DecisionProgramming.jl/docs/src/examples/pig-breeding.md

     push!(D, DecisionNode(j, I_j))
 end
 ```

+The no-forgetting assumption does not hold, and the information set $I(d_k)$ only comprises the previous test result.

 ### Cost of Treatment
 The cost of treatment decision for the pig at month $k=1,...,N-1$ is defined